nemomobile/connectionagent/README.md

 It also makes use of a patch to connman, that allows the UserAgent to get signaled when a connection is needed.
-This is the real reason this deamon is needed.
+This is the real reason this daemon is needed.
 An InputRequest is short lived, and thus, may not clash with other apps that need to use UserAgent.

 When you are trying to intercept a connection request, you need a long